nch-igm/AutoFilter/README.md

 No. Most importantly, AutoFilter labels all multi-allelic variants as PASS.
 AutoFilter considers a variant to "multi-allelic" if it contains more than one allele in the ALT field OR its genotype field "X/Y" includes an integer greater than one (though the second condition should imply the first).
-Note these criteria also apply to multi-sample variants, even if the variant has only one alternate allele in the given sample.<br>
+Note that these criteria also apply to multi-sample variants, even if the variant has only one alternate allele in the sample being considered.<br>

-Variants with unconventeional annotations (such as structural variants enclosed by < >) will always be passed, provided they do not have a reference genotype.<br>
+Variants with unconventional annotations (such as structural variants enclosed by < >) will always be passed, provided they do not have a reference genotype.<br>
 <br>